 Dubrovnik is a real pearl of the Adriatic sea.
-Not just the city’s old town is one of the most picturesque places on the whole Earth, but it’s also a home to some amazing beaches, crystal clear waters and tons of great restaurants and bars.
-Seems like everyone’s talking about Dubrovnik these days and there’s really a lot to talk about.
-Although it’s suggested to spend at least 3 days in Dubrovnik and the area around it, one day in Dubrovnik is still enough time to explore the most exciting sights.
+Not only is the city’s Old Town one of the most picturesque places on the whole Earth, but it’s also home to some amazing beaches, crystal clear waters and tons of great restaurants and bars.
+Seems like everyone’s talking about Dubrovnik these days, and there really is a lot to talk about.
+Although it’s recommended to spend at least 3 days in Dubrovnik and the area around it, one day in Dubrovnik is still enough time to explore the most exciting sights.
 There’s no way you won’t fall in love with it!

 What’s the best time to visit Dubrovnik?

-Back in the days, Dubrovnik used to be mostly summer destination.
-Nowadays it has much to offer even when the days get a bit colder.
-Summer, on the other hand can get super packed with tourists.
-During the peak season (July-August) it gets challenging only to enter the Old Town.
-In case you want to get the best experience pick May or September when the crowd is reduced and the weather still allows you to enjoy both the sun and the sea.
+Back in the days, Dubrovnik used to be a mostly summer destination.
+Nowadays, it has much to offer even when the days get a bit colder.
+Summer, on the other hand, can get super packed with tourists.
+During the peak season (July-August), it gets challenging just to enter the Old Town.
+If you want to get the best experience, pick May or September when the crowd is reduced and the weather still allows you to enjoy both the sun and the sea.

 What’s good to know about Dubrovnik?

 This prominent Mediterranean destination was recognized as a UNESCO World Heritage Site in 1979.
 In the past, it was the capital of the Republic of Ragusa, when it achieved a remarkable level of development thanks to its maritime trade.
 Most of its historical public buildings and fortresses were built during the Renaissance and Baroque period.
 In the past few years, both Game of Thrones series and Star Wars movie scenes were filmed there.

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Dubrovnik.